 HOW TO MAKE THE BEST HEALTHY FLOURLESS BROWNIE BITES

-Let’s go over how to make the best healthy flourless chocolate chunk brownie bites!
-They’re actually one of the easiest desserts you’ll ever make… You just need a blender or a food processor.
-That’s right — no mixing bowls to wash!
+Let’s quickly go over how to make the best healthy chocolate chunk flourless brownie bites!
+They’re one of the easiest desserts you’ll ever make.
+It blows my mind how fast and delicious these are!
+And that’s because…

-Just before popping the pans in the oven, you’ll sprinkle a little finely diced dark chocolate into each cavity and swirl it in with a knife.
-The brownie batter is very thin and liquidy, unlike my traditional brownie recipes, so if you added the chocolate chunks to your food processor or blender, they’d just sink to the bottom… Meaning the majority of your brownie bites would be missing those chocolate chunks.
+Sprinkle + swirl.
+Just before popping the pans in the oven, you’ll sprinkle a little of the finely chopped dark chocolate into each cavity’s batter and swirl it in with a knife.
+This brownie batter is very thin and liquidy, unlike most of my traditional brownie recipes, so if you added the chocolate chunks to your food processor or blender, they’d just sink to the bottom… Meaning the majority of your brownie bites would be missing those chocolate chunks.
 Not good!
-So wait until you’ve portioned out the batter, and you’ll be all set.
+So wait until after you’ve portioned out the batter, and you’ll be all set.

 - 1 (15oz) can reduced sodium black beans, drained and thoroughly rinsed